Why Small Arguments Turn Into Big Fights in Relationships

 Why Better Communication Doesn't Solve It

-Early in a relationship, minor disruptions rarely need explanation.
-A delayed reply, a sharp tone, a forgotten errand — these are noticed, but not heavily weighted.
-You give each other the benefit of the doubt without effort.
-They are interpreted, but in a light, provisional way.
-The interaction moves on.
+Early in a relationship, minor disruptions rarely need much explanation.
+A delayed reply, a sharp tone, a forgotten errand: these are noticed, but not heavily weighted.

 A delayed reply is no longer just a delay.
 You measure it against previous delays, previous explanations, and whether those explanations were reliable.
-A remark made in distraction lingers because it is weighed against what has happened before.

-When trust between you is still intact, a brief exchange is enough to settle minor upsets.
 A short explanation is taken at face value.
 A missed cue softens with a glance.
 An interrupted plan resets with a nod.
 Small adjustments take place without further scrutiny.

 When trust between you wavers, the same exchanges no longer settle.
-You read the reply rather than simply hearing it.
+You read the reply rather than hearing it.
 You analyse tone.
 You compare what is said now with what was said before.
 You check whether this instance fits a pattern you are already watching.

 What These Arguments Tell You